Affiliate links on Android Authority may earn us a commission. Learn more.

 Another significant difference is on the software side.
 The Galaxy S9 and S9 Plus received their last updates with Android 10.
 While the One UI 2.1 update doesn’t make the phone feel too dated, and the phones are still receiving security updates, it will soon reach the end of that cycle.
 The Galaxy S22 series, with Android, 12-based One UI 4, and four years of version upgrades (plus five years of security patches), is definitely the better option from the software and security standpoint.

 All that said, you don’t have to go out of your way to upgrade just yet if you have the Galaxy S9 and S9 Plus.
 With these older phones, you still get plenty of current flagship staples, like dust and water resistance, wireless charging, Quad HD displays, and excellent cameras.
 The Galaxy S22 devices are obviously better smartphones, and if you’re in the market for an upgrade, now’s the time to do so.
 But if you want to hold on to your S9 for a little longer, you could do so until its security update cycle ends.

 The Galaxy S9 series is still a capable phone, but it's coming to the end of its lifespan.

 The same can’t be said of other phones before the Galaxy S9.
-If you’re still packing a Galaxy S8 series phone or older, you should definitely be looking to upgrade — partly to get away from that stupidly-placed fingerprint reader and to get some extra cameras, but also to make sure your daily driver is secure and up-to-date.
+Suppose you’re still packing a Galaxy S8 series phone or older.
+In that case, you should definitely be looking to upgrade — partly to get away from that stupidly-placed fingerprint reader and to get some extra cameras, but also to make sure your daily driver is secure and up-to-date.